trixi-framework/TrixiParticles.jl/paper/paper.md

 To increase flexibility, TrixiParticles.jl facilitates the easy addition of new particle systems and their interactions.
 Coupling of different particle systems is very user friendly, thus multiphysics simulations such as fluid-structure interaction (FSI) can be set up very quickly.
 This is further complemented by allowing simulations to be configured directly with Julia code.
-This feature not only simplifies the integration of custom functionalities but also promotes rapid prototyping, establishing TrixiParticles.jl as a versatile and adaptable tool for advancing multiphysics simulations in various scientific and engineering fields.
+This feature not only simplifies the integration of custom functionalities but also promotes rapid prototyping.

 Here, we give a brief overview of the software package TrixiParticles.jl, starting with a description of the scientific background before going on to describe the functionality and benefit in more detail.
 Finally, a few exemplary results and implemented features are briefly presented.